-For customers, making the choice to migrate from a production Swarm cluster to a production Kubernetes cluster is not an easy decision.
+For customers, choosing to migrate from a production Swarm cluster to a production Kubernetes cluster is not an easy decision.
 Many factors go into such a decision, such as wanting to take advantage of advanced scheduling capabilities or the growing Kubernetes ecosystem.
-While we continue to support Swarm, for those customers who have made the decision to embrace Kubernetes, we have good news: Mirantis is committed to freedom of choice for container orchestrators and has developed a suite of process, professional services, and automated tooling to make this migration as automated and painless as possible.
+While we continue to support the Swarm community, for those customers who have decided to embrace Kubernetes, we have good news: Mirantis is committed to freedom of choice for container orchestrators and has developed a suite of process, professional services, and automated tooling to make Docker to Kubernetes migration as automated and painless as possible.

 Because Kubernetes is very flexible (and hence complex), customers should be wary of going it alone.
 Mirantis has unique expertise to ensure our customers enjoy a fast and successful migration of production workloads from Swarm to Kubernetes.
-We have worked with customers for over 5 years on Swarm workloads and over 2 years on Kubernetes workloads and we understand the real world challenges and solutions of running at production scale.
-We will be announcing our Migration Package in April, but we wanted to take a moment to highlight some of the issues involved and the areas of concern you need to keep in mind.
+We have worked with customers for over five years on Swarm workloads and over two years on Kubernetes workloads, and we understand the real world challenges and solutions of running the Kubernetes / Docker combination at production scale.
+We will be announcing our Migration Package in April, but we wanted to take a moment to highlight some of the issues involved and the areas of concern you need to keep in mind if you plan to switch over from Docker to Kubernetes.

 Why moving from Swarm to Kubernetes is complicated

-In some ways, Swarm and Kubernetes have a lot in common.
+If you Google and read about Swarm and Kubernetes, you’ll realize they have a lot of common features.
 They both orchestrate containers.
 They both provide ways to manage resources such as storage, networking, and ingress, all via YAML files.

-For example, Swarm is simple and very easy for a newcomer to successfully deploy containers, whereas Kubernetes can have a steep learning curve and may be overkill for certain scenarios.
+For example, Swarm is simple and very easy for a newcomer to successfully deploy containers, whereas Kubernetes with its robust API, can have a steep learning curve and may be overkill for certain scenarios.
 Kubernetes lends itself to very large, complex infrastructures where Swarm may not be a perfect fit.
-Swarm YAML (Docker Compose) is built around services for applications, whereas Kubernetes YAML is built around pods and other deployment artifacts.
+Swarm YAML (Docker Compose) is built around services for applications, whereas Kubernetes YAML is built around pods, nodes and other deployment artifacts.

 Some of these problems can be resolved through the use of automated tooling, and we are creating all of the processes and automated tooling needed to eliminate (or at least minimize) any production impact.
 We will also be taking this opportunity to automate the clean up of any Compose files to make sure the new YAML files are meeting best practice standards.